oasis-open-projects/documentation/templates/readme-template-non-code.md

 ## Acknowledgments

-Add a Hat tip to anyone whose code was used or projects that inspire your work etc.
+Add a Hat tip to anyone whose work/code/project inspired your work.

 A big **Thank you** for inspiration for this template goes to:
 * the authors of [Make a README](https://www.makeareadme.com/)